Mihailo Obrenović, Prince of Serbia

 Mihailo Obrenović III (Михаило Обреновић; 16 September 1823 – 10 June 1868) was the ruling Prince of Serbia from 1839 to 1842 and again from 1860 to 1868.

 His first reign ended when he was deposed in 1842, and his second ended when he was assassinated in 1868.
 He is considered to be a great reformer and the most enlightened ruler of modern Serbia, as one of the European enlightened absolute monarchs.
 He succeeded in negotiating a withdrawal of Ottoman troops from Serbian soil, while retaining certain Serbian ties to Constantinople.
 He advocated the idea of a Balkan federation against the Ottoman Empire.

 Early life

-Mihailo was the son of Miloš Obrenović, Prince of Serbia (1780–1860) and his wife, Ljubica, Princess of Serbia (1788–1843, Vienna).
+Mihailo was the son of Miloš Obrenović, Prince of Serbia and his wife, Ljubica, Princess of Serbia.
 He was born in Kragujevac, the second surviving son of the couple.
 In 1823, he became the first person in Serbia to be vaccinated against smallpox, which took away the lives of three of his siblings: Petar, Marija and Velika.
 He spent his childhood in Kragujevac, then in Požarevac and Belgrade.
 Having finished his education in Požarevac, Mihailo left Serbia with his mother to go to Vienna.
 His elder brother by four years, Milan Obrenović II, born in 1819, was frequently in poor health.